yann-eugone/rtd-tutorial/docs/bridges/symfony-messenger.rst

 Then you will have to route the message to this async transport you created, like explained `in Symfony’s doc <https://symfony.com/doc/current/messenger.html#routing-messages-to-a-transport>`__.

-You will end with something like :
+You will end with something like:

 .. code:: yaml